-Jeff Eaton is in his first year as an assistant director of football strength & conditioning.
+Jeff Eaton is in his second year as an assistant director of football strength & conditioning.
 He was hired June 5, 2017.

 Eaton came to Purdue from UNLV, where he was responsible for the implementation and instruction of the softball strength & conditioning program in 2016-17.
 He also assisted with the Runnin' Rebels' football strength & conditioning program.

 Prior to UNLV, Eaton spent two seasons at Morgan State in Baltimore, first as a graduate assistant before moving to assistant strength & conditioning coach.
 At Morgan State, he worked directly with the men's basketball, softball, women's volleyball, men's and women's tennis, and sprit squad strength & conditioning programs, while assisting with the football program.

 Eaton got his start in coaching as an intern at Penn State with the 2006 Orange Bowl Team, under Coach John Thomas.